Youth of the Beast (1963; Seijun Suzuki)

 By Daniel Barnes

 Youth of the Beast is the first movie I have seen from Seijun Suzuki, the Japanese director best known for flashy crime films like Branded to Kill and Tokyo Drifter.
-I am eager to discover more of Suzuki’s work, because if Youth of the Beast is an accurate indication, he is equal parts Sam Fuller and Vincente Minnelli.
-This is one of the most bestial and cynical films I have ever seen, a vision of crime and corruption as a grand and uncurable sickness, and yet almost every scene in Youth of the Beast pulsates with an irreverent energy.
+I am eager to discover more of Suzuki’s work because if Youth of the Beast is an accurate indication, he is equal parts Sam Fuller and Vincente Minnelli.
+This is one of the most animal and cynical films I have ever seen.
+It’s a vision of crime and corruption as a grand and incurable sickness.
+However, almost every scene in Youth of the Beast pulsates with irreverent energy.

-The film is unhinged from the opening scenes, as Suzuki veers between color and black-and-white stock, and violence erupts without warning or logic.
-Jo Shishido is remarkable as Joji, a mysterious and violent street hood who purposefully and violently gets the attention of Nomoto Enterprises, a crime syndicate that is run like a degenerate corporation.
+The film becomes unhinged from the opening scenes, as Suzuki veers between color and black-and-white stock, and violence erupts without warning or logic.
+Jo Shishido does remarkable work as Joji, a mysterious and violent street hood who purposefully and violently gets the attention of Nomoto Enterprises, a crime syndicate that runs like a degenerate corporation.

-He presents the quest for power as something inherently sick, a pitiless disease that infects every single person it touches.
-The Nomoto crime bosses are literally drinking themselves to death; every emotion is expressed through violence; sadism is the guiding ethos; an obsessive love blooms and dies in a matter of minutes; and the tenderest moment in the film is a long, passionate kiss between a man and his cat.
+He presents the quest for power as something inherently sick, a relentless disease that infects every single person it touches.
+The Nomoto crime bosses are literally drinking themselves to death.
+Every emotion gets expressed through violence.
+An obsessive love blooms and dies in a matter of minutes.
+Meanwhile, the tenderest moment in the film is a long, passionate kiss between a man and his cat.

-It’s a moment of pure style for the sake of style that literally took my breath away, and it’s comparable to the feverish, design-as-psychosis atmosphere that Minnelli brought to dramas like The Cobweb and Some Came Running.
-That scene is also the first of many times we see a criminal den located in the backroom of a legitimate business, and it also establishes an air of omnipresent surveillance and double-crossing.
+This moment offers pure style for the sake of style that took my breath away.
+It’s comparable to the feverish, design-as-psychosis atmosphere that Minnelli brought to dramas like The Cobweb and Some Came Running.
+That scene is also the first of many times we see a criminal den located in the backroom of a legitimate business.
+Furthermore, it establishes an air of omnipresent surveillance and double-crossing.

-With its vivid style, caustic view of humanity, themes of false imprisonment and revenge, disturbing violence, and equation of big business with unspeakable perversion, Youth of the Beast could almost be seen as a proto-Oldboy.
-Joji says, “I just want the money,” but of course, he wants a lot more – justice, revenge, and maybe even some peace.
+With its vivid style, caustic view of humanity, themes of false imprisonment and revenge, disturbing violence, and the equation of big business with unspeakable perversion, you could almost view Youth of the Beast as a proto-Oldboy.
+Joji says, “I just want the money,” but of course, he wants a lot more.
+He wants justice, revenge and maybe even some peace.
 In the end, though, even the performance becomes too toxic to bear.
-No one is immune to the disease of crime, even those sworn to cure it.
+No one remains immune to the disease of crime, even those sworn to cure it.